wp-plugins/flexible-posts-widget/readme.txt

 = 3.1 =
 * Internationalized and added Spanish.
 (Props: @elarequi)
+* Added support for Media post types with "image/" mime types to be displayed directly in the default template.

 = 3.0.2 =
 * Bug fix: Added a check to make sure both taxonomy & term are set for tax queries.